Time-Saving Lightroom Shortcuts

 The shortcuts work for both Mac and Windows, and should be the same whether you’re using an older version of Lightroom standalone or a subscribe to Lightroom Classic CC.

-Struggling to remember all the shortcuts?
-Use this free interactive keyboard: Lightroom & Photoshop Shortcuts
+Still struggling to remember all the shortcuts?
+Use this free interactive Adobe Lightroom & Photoshop Shortcuts Keyboard Tool For Better Efficiency.

 20 Useful Adobe Lightroom Shortcuts